Berkenhead History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Berkenhead include Birkenhead, Birkehead, Birkenheed, Birkenhedd, Birkead, Birkinhead and many more.

 Early Notables of the Berkenhead family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Berkenhead Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Berkenhead Notables in all our PDF Extended History products and printed products wherever possible.

 Berkenhead Settlers in United States in the 17th Century